zsteinkamp/m4l-TriggerSeq/README.md

 ## Features
 - Incoming notes trigger a sequence
+- `Play Mode` control
+    - `Thru` = Note-on triggers the sequence to play until the end.
+New note-ons do not interrupt a currently playing sequence.
+    - `Choke` = Note-on triggers the sequence to play until the end.
+New note-ons _do_ interrupt a currently playing sequence.
+    - `Hold` = Play the sequence as long as notes are held.
+It will loop when it reaches the end.
-- Pitch can be absolute or relative
+- `Pitch` can be absolute or relative
   - Scale awareness optional
-- Velocity can be absolute or relative
+- `Velocity` can be absolute or relative
-- Duration is multiples of a base
 - Rests are supported (non-playing pattern slots)
-- Switch to choke or play through if a MIDI note arrives before the sequence is done playing
-- Time can be notes or ms
+- `Time` can be notes or ms
+- Slot `Duration` is multiples of a time base
-- `Swing` control.
+- `Swing` control (-95% to +95%)
 - `Mono` or `Poly` operation (8 voice support)
+- `Tie` function to work nicely with 303s and other monosynths with portamento
 - 16 automatable snapshot presets
-- `Tie` function to work nicely with 303s and other monosynths with portamento

 ## Installation